An NP-Complete Problem in Grid Coloring: is -complete

-The main grid will have $2nm+1$ rows and $n(4m-2)+2m+1$ columns.
-The first $n(4m-2)+1$ columns are partially colored using the construction in Part 2.
-This will establish the literal column.
-We will later set the number of colors so that the literal column must use the colors $T$ and $F$.

-For each of the $m$ clauses we pick a set of its literals from the literals column.
-These sets-of-literals are all disjoint.
-We can do this since we have $m$ copies of each literal-pair.
-We then do the construction in Part 3.
-Note that this uses two columns.
-Assuming that all of the $D$'s are colored distinctly and that the only colors left are $T$ and $F$, this will ensure that the main grid is $c$-colorable iff the formula is satisfiable.
+Recall that $\phi(x_1,\ldots,x_n)=C_1\wedge \cdots \wedge C_m$ is a 3CNF formula.
+We first define the core grid and later define the entire grid and $N,M,c$.
+The core grid will have $2n+m$ rows and $2m+2n+1$ columns (when we later modify the construction the core grid will be bigger though still linear in $n,m$) The $2n$ left-most columns are partially colored, and labeled with literals, as described in Part II.
+The $m$ top-most rows are colored, and labeled with clauses, as described in Part III.
+The rest of the core grid is colored as described in Part III.

-The main grid is now complete.
-For every $(i,j)$ that is colored $(i,j)$ we perform the method in Part 1 to make sure that $(i,j)$ is the only cell with color $(i,j)$.
-Let the number of such $(i,j)$ be $C$.
-The number of colors $c$ is $C+2$. \end{proof}
+The core grid is now complete.
+For every $(i,j)$ that is colored $(i,j)$, we perform the method in Part I to make sure that $(i,j)$ is the only cell with color $(i,j)$.
+Let the number of such $(i,j)$ be $E$.
+The number of colors $c$ is $E+2$.
+This will force everything else to be colored $T$ or $F$.
+Note that $E=\Theta(NM)$.